 - File Replication Service (FRS) was introduced in Windows 2000 to replicate the System Volume (SYSVOL) directory across several servers.
 You may see this on a file server as \\server\SYSVOL.
 FRS is a multi-master, multi-threaded replication engine that isn’t very efficient, since any time a file changes, it replicates the complete file instead of limiting the replication to only the changed blocks.

 - Distributed File System Replication (DFSR or DFS-R), introduced in Windows 2008 replaces FRS as the default replication engine.
 DFS-R had many improvements over FRS including the introduction of block-level replication using Remote Differential Compression (RDC).
 Unfortunately, DFS-R has many limitations which are mentioned in the table below or in detail in this blog post about DFSR alternatives.

 - Azure File Sync is a cloud-native replication service introduced in 2017 that allows you to run Azure File Sync side-by-side with DFSR to replicated files from your on-premises DFS namespace to the Azure cloud.
 Azure File Sync has benefits and limitations, but ties you to Azure only.

-Choosing the right transition from FRS to DFSR
+Choosing the right FRS or DFSR migration path

 As FRS support has been removed from newer versions of Server 2016, you have several migration options available if you are still running FRS (and many are).